-Both as an employer and as an education provider, the University has a legal obligation to counteract discrimination and work for everyone's equal rights and opportunities.
+Both as an employer and as an education provider, the university must work to counteract discrimination and work for everyone's equal rights and opportunities.

-Umeå University has a Policy for working environment and equal oppertunities that describes general guidelines and important values to be taken into account.
-In the parts that apply to equal oppertunities, the university's policy is largely based on the Discrimination Act.
+Umeå University has a Policy for working environment and equal opportunities that describes general guidelines and important values to be taken into account.
+In the parts that apply to equal opportunities, the university's policy is based on the Discrimination Act.